OxygenCobalt/Auxio/info/ARCHITECTURE.md

 `PlaybackService`'s job is to use the playback state to manage the ExoPlayer instance, the notification, the widget, and also modify the state depending on system events, such as when a button is pressed on a headset.
 It should **never** be bound to, mostly because there is no need given that
-`PlaybackViewModel` exposes the same data in a much safer fashion. `PlaybackService` also controls the `PlaybackSessionConnector`, `AudioReactor`, and `WidgetController` classes, which manage the `MediaSession`, Audio Focus, and Widgets respectively.
+`PlaybackViewModel` exposes the same data in a much safer fashion.

 #### Data Integers